DPQuant: Efficient and Differentially-Private Model Training via Dynamic Quantization Scheduling: Evaluation

 \subsection{Ablation Study}

-In order to better understand the contributions of the two approaches, we compared our approach (probabilistic layer sampling + loss-aware layer prioritization) with probabilistic layer sampling (PLS) alone.
+To better understand the contributions of the two approaches, we compared our approach (probabilistic layer sampling + loss-aware layer prioritization) with probabilistic layer sampling (PLS) alone.
 In Figure \ref{fig:ablation}, we observe that PLS consistently performs better than the baseline where the quantized layers are selected statically.
 However, there is still a large gap between PLS and the \emph{best-performing} layer selections, suggesting that some crucial layers are consistently being subjected to quantization which significantly degrades the quality of trained models.

 When PLS is combined with loss-aware layer prioritization, the layers crucial to model training are left in full precision, even when most of the layers are quantized.
 The benefits of prioritization begins to surface as the proportion of quantized layers increase, as the critical layers have a larger probability of being quantized in the randomized baselines.
+Furthermore, we observe that the best training outcomes are achieved by combining both approaches.
+We include more details in Appendix~\ref{ap:beta-sensitivity}.